rebelsky/sams-assorted-musings-reflections/dumb-cooking-mistakes-2018-02-21.md

 Postscript: I had hoped that by writing this musing, I would remember why I had included it on a list of potential musing.
 But I can't remember.
 Oh well.
 It's done.
-If I ever remember, I'll write a followup.
+If I ever remember, I may write a followup.

+---

+Postscript: Someone reminded me.
+I had sent a note to Adrienne Hardin in which I promised to write about biscuit pizzas.
+But I don't remember why I promised.

 ---